 No valid legacy data was previously uploaded for that file.
 The corresponding section in the Upload Summary is also blank.

-The page is accessible only after you upload a valid legacy data file and complete all missing mappings for the corresponding page.
+You can access the page only after you upload a valid legacy data file and complete all missing mappings for the corresponding page.
 Upload a valid legacy data file in the previous step and make sure that all mappings are complete for all codes in the file.

 The Last Refreshed time stamp shows at the top, above the Earnings section.
 The Dayforce values are refreshed each time you load the page, or click Refresh values from Dayforce.
 The comparison report is also generated using the current payroll data from Dayforce.

-Note: Clicking Refresh values from Dayforce on this page doesn’t initiate a Calculate Payroll job in Dayforce.
-It retrieves the latest payroll totals to show in Activate.
+Note: If you click Refresh values from Dayforce on this page, it doesn’t start a Calculate Payroll job in Dayforce.
+Instead, it retrieves the latest payroll totals to show in Activate.

 If you can’t provide legacy data for the entire employee population, click the following to focus on just that subset of employees in the comparison: the Display only the employees uploaded from Legacy checkbox and the Include only the employees uploaded from Legacy report filter.